Ian Thorpe: Post-swimming career

 Thorpe presented a two-part television documentary called Bullied on ABC Television, using hidden-camera footage to give a victim's-eye-view of bullying.
 It aired 14 March 2017.
 In 2021, Thorpe competed in Celebrity MasterChef Australia (series 2) and was fourth to be eliminated.
 During the series, the judges referred to Thorpe having written two cookbooks, "Cook For Your Life", published in 2011 and "Eat Well Now", released in 2016.

+In December 2025, Thorpe made his debut as a yachtsman for LawConnect in its bid for third consecutive line honours for Sydney to Hobart yacht race.

 Personal life

 Sexuality

 In a July 2014 televised interview with British talk show host Michael Parkinson, Thorpe came out as gay, after years of denying his homosexuality publicly.
 He stated "I'm comfortable saying I'm a gay man.
 And I don't want people to feel the same way I did.
 You can grow up, you can be comfortable and you can be gay."
 He added "I am telling the world that I am gay… and I hope this makes it easier for others now, and even if you've held it in for years, it feels easier to get it out."

 In 2016 he began dating model Ryan Channing.
 In December 2017, he said he did not plan to marry his boyfriend "any time soon".
 He would like to become a father.
 In June 2019, Thorpe split with Channing.
 Channing later died in Bali, Indonesia in May 2022.

 In September 2020, the International Olympic Committee published a question and answer format interview with Thorpe, which touched on his sexual orientation and some of the challenges he faced due to his homosexuality in competitive swimming.